Williams Tarr’s illustrious heritage in the construction industry dates back to 1918.

 On 26th January 2018 we celebrate the 100th Birthday of Williams Tarr Construction.

-From Concrete Seacraft Co in 1918, Williams Tarr Construction changed its name in the early 2000’s to represent the vast portfolio of work which it was undertaking.
+From Concrete Seacraft Co in 1918, the firm then became Williams Tarr & Co.
+Ltd., and in the early 2000s, changed its name to Williams Tarr Construction to reflect the vast portfolio of work which it was undertaking.

-Today we are very proud to be able to celebrate our 100th Birthday, a major milestone for any organisation and one which we are extremely proud to be able to say that we have achieved.
+Today we celebrate our 100th Birthday, a major milestone for any organisation and one which we are extremely proud to have achieved.

 Since our origin in 1918 we have delivered a number of large, complex and highly skilled projects throughout the North West and further afield.
 We are proud to be relied upon by our trusted colleagues within the industry as a dependable, consistent, approachable and trustworthy construction company.